 A F MANWARING & SON - POTTON BUILD PARTNERS FOR 25 YEARS

-2015 is a very special year for Alan Manwaring and son Matt, not only are they building their 33rd Potton home for clients in Kent, but they celebrate a working relationship with us that has spanned over 25 years.
+2015 was a very special year for Alan Manwaring and son Matt, not only were they building their 33rd Potton home for clients in Kent, but they celebrated a working relationship with us that has spanned over 25 years.

 Alan Manwaring, now aged 73, is still a major force in the family business and can turn his hand to anything connected with house building, from plumbing and carpentry work to floor laying and day to day project planning.